On the cohomology of finite-dimensional nilpotent groups and Lie rings: Groups

-\begin{corollary} (compare with \cite[Proposition 2.13]{Tind}) In a finite-dimensional$^{\circ}$ theory, let $T$ be a definable connected abelian group with trivial $p$-torsion and $A$ be a definable connected $T$-module that is $p$-elementary as an abelian group.
-Suppose that $A^{T} = 0$.
-Then every definable connected irreducible sub-module of $A$ admits a definable $T$-invariant complement. \end{corollary}
+\begin{corollary} (compare with \cite[Proposition 2.13]{Tind}) In a finite-dimensional$^{\circ}$ theory, let $T$ be a definable connected abelian group with trivial $p$-torsion and $V$ be a definable connected $T$-module that is $p$-elementary as an abelian group.
+Suppose that $V^{T} = 0$.
+Then every definable connected submodule of $V$ admits a definable connected $T$-invariant complement. \end{corollary}

+\begin{proof} We call the following "Maschke property" : \begin{quote} Every definable connected submodule has a complement definable connected submodule. \end{quote} First, we prove the Maschke property for $V$ of $T$-length two.
+Let $W$ be a proper definable connected submodule; then we may suppose that $W$ and $V/W$ are both $T$-irreducible.

+Let $R$ be the subring of $\End_{\text{def}}(V)$ generated by $T$.
+Note that $R$ is commutative, invariant and unbounded since $T$ is definable, connected, and acts non-trivially on $V$.
+We have $R^p=R$ since $T$ is abelian and $T^p=T$.
+Moreover, $W$ and $V/W$ are $R$-irreducible; note also that $R/\ann_R(W)$ and $R/\ann_R(V/W)$ are unbounded since $T$ acts non-trivially on $W$ and $V/W$ by hypothesis and by Corollary \ref{facteur de composition}.
+Then we are done by Proposition \ref{anneau invariant}.

-\begin{proof} By Corollary \ref{facteur de composition}, the hypothesis $V^{T}=0$ is still true for definable connected $T$-invariant subgroups and sections of $V$.
-We proceed by induction on the length of $V$ as a definable connected $T$-module.
-Suppose $V \neq 0$; let $W$ be a proper definable connected irreducible sub-module.
-By induction, we may assume that $0 \neq V/W$ is irreducible.
+By Corollary \ref{facteur de composition}, the hypothesis $V^{T}=0$ is still true for definable connected $T$-invariant subgroups and sections of $V$.
+We proceed by induction on the length of $V$ as a definable connected $T$-module to reduce to the case $\lg_T(V)=2$.
+Let $V$ be a definable connected $T$-module such that all definable connected $T$-modules of shorter length have Maschke property.
+Let $W$ be a definable connected $T$-submodule of $V$. \begin{itemize} \item Suppose $\lg(W) > 1$.
+Then by definition, there is a definable connected $T$-module $0 < V_0 < W$; let $\pi_0$ stand for projection modulo $V_0$.